I received this question: How and why does a military color guard and marching band color guard differ?

 When veterans returned after WWII, they began local marching bands and drum and bugle corps (eventually creating DCI in 1970).
 Most often, the girls went into the color guard and carried the American flag, state or organizational flag and had two rifle guards.
 Most of these rifles were made of solid wood and were replicas of the M1 Garand which made its debut in WWII.
 The DrillMaster iDrill M1 Rifle is an example.
 High schools probably mirrored what was happening at this point. marching band color guards had only one place to go for information on the flag: the US Army, and Field Manual 22-5, Drill and Ceremonies* was the only manual available to anyone in the military or in the civilian world to explain how to carry a flag in a color guard**.

-I found this picture on the web and educated the individual who posted it.
+I found this insulting picture on the web and educated the individual who posted it.
 He was most grateful to learn the origins.

 Along with generic flags, rifles came unto use eventually and then sabers.
 All movements were very rigid and militaristic for all pieces of equipment.
-The three- or four-member color guard would never move during a field show, but the rest of the guard would march around with the band/corps.
+The three- or four-member color guard would not move during a field show, but the rest of the guard would march around with the band/corps.
 In the early 1980s dance was introduced little by little and eventually all guard movement was completely governed by dance layered underneath equipment work.
 The American flag-carrying color guard made its last appearance in the late 1970s or so as veteran groups no longer ran competitions; there was no more colors presentation requirement.
 We now have what no longer resembles a military color guard, but the activity owes its beginning to hundreds of giving military veterans from WWII.

 Dance and WHAT?